 - "Well Done, Son!"
 Guy: Rudolph and his father's relationship can be summed up this way.

-- What Happened to the Mouse?: In the original 1964 presentation of the special, the Misfit Toys are never seen again after Rudolph leaves their island (though it's strongly implied that Rudolph did come to Santa about this when Santa assures him he'll find them homes).
-This was then averted when viewer complaints about this led to the first Re Cut; see above.
+- What Happened to the Mouse?: Initially played straight.
+In the original 1964 presentation of the special, the Misfit Toys are never seen again after Rudolph leaves their island (though it's strongly implied that Rudolph did come to Santa about this when Santa assures him he'll find them homes).
+This was then averted when viewer complaints about this led to the first Re-Cut; see above.

 - Woodland Creatures: Used in "There's Always Tomorrow".